NSHipster/articles/2019-03-25-xcode-source-extensions.md

 category: Xcode
 excerpt: >-
-  When we last wrote about extending Xcode, we were living in a golden age, and didn’t even know it.
+  When we last wrote about extending Xcode, we were living in a golden age, and didn't even know it.
   Plugins allowed us to tweak pretty much everything about Xcode;
   Source Editor Extensions?
 Not so much.
 status: